mosaicws/debian-lxc-container-toolkit/README.md

 2. **Follow conventions**: Use existing color codes, error handling, and structure patterns
 3. **Update documentation**: Modify README.md and CLAUDE.md to reflect changes
 4. **Safety first**: Maintain all safety checks (root detection, OS validation, etc.)

-## License

-This project is released into the public domain.
-Use it freely for any purpose.

 ## Acknowledgments